Affordable Care Act: Risk adjustment

 Risk adjustment involves transferring funds from plans with lower-risk enrollees to plans with higher-risk enrollees.
 It was intended to encourage insurers to compete based on value and efficiency rather than by attracting healthier enrollees.
 Of the three risk management programs, only risk adjustment was permanent.
 Plans with low actuarial risk compensate plans with high actuarial risk.

 Medicaid expansion

 ACA revised and expanded Medicaid eligibility starting in 2014.
-All U.S. citizens and legal residents with income up to 133% of the poverty line, including adults without dependent children, would qualify for coverage in any state that participated in the Medicaid program.
+All U.S. citizens and legal residents with income up to 133% of the poverty line would qualify for coverage in any state that participated in the Medicaid program.
+Previously, states could set various lower thresholds for certain groups and were not required to cover adults without dependent children.
 The federal government was to pay 100% of the increased cost in 2014, 2015 and 2016; 95% in 2017, 94% in 2018, 93% in 2019, and 90% in 2020 and all subsequent years.
 A 5% "income disregard" made the effective income eligibility limit for Medicaid 138% of the poverty level.
 However, the Supreme Court ruled in NFIB v.
 Sebelius that this provision of ACA was coercive, and that states could choose to continue at pre-ACA eligibility levels.